-This year, I played Pro Evolution Soccer, it felt like football should.
-I also played FIFA 18 and it feels very different.
+This year, I played Pro Evolution Soccer 18, it felt like football should.
+FIFA 18 feels very different.

 Apart from the sluggish nature of the players on the pitch and the feeling that I was running in tar, there is the sense that I can run forwards, directly towards the goal and score far easier than I can create a play, bring the ball down the wing and cross it in to score.